pact-wheeler/exp7/_posts/2025-12-19-housing-data-collection.md

 I saw a post from someone about the reason that so many were moving from Washington to Idaho was because of how much safer it was.
 They cited this [FBI database](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/explorer/crime/query) as a reference and combined both property and violent crime as their source.

 But violent crime and property crime are wildly different.
 It's an entirely different experience for you to be held up at gun point and having your car stolen.
-One of them is dangerous and one of them isn't.
 There is also the problem of context.
-Most people couldn't tell you why crimes are per 100,000 population or if 200 violent crimes per 100,000 people is a lot or not very much.
-Are things better or worse than 10 years ago?
+Most people couldn't tell you why crimes are per 100,000 population or if 250 violent crimes per 100,000 people is a lot or not very much.
+A single data point just doesn't really tell you much of anything without context.

 <div id="vis1"></div>
 <script src="https://cdn.jsdelivr.net/npm/vega@6"></script>